You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 That’s when you meet the part of yourself you pushed down to survive.

+Shine Softly – my weekly letter.
+Something I’ve noticed.
+Something small that said something bigger.
 The kind of letter that catches you when you’re hiding, and makes you see yourself a little more clearly.
-No cost.
-Just yours.
+And when you sign up, something else arrives first.

 People come to me from all kinds of moments